RazTurgeman97/depth-estimation-and-evaluation-project/README.md

 Otherwise: ```pip install onnxruntime```

-# Post-Instalition Instructions:
+# Post-Installation Instructions:

 ## Enable nvidia runtime after reboot:

-If you already conducted the instruction below and for some reason you do not want to create a custom systemd service, run the following commands and you are good to go.
+If you already did the instruction below and for some reason you don't want to create a custom systemd service, you can just run the following commands and you are good to go.

 ```bash
 sudo systemctl stop docker.socket